tomtomssi/changelog_parser/README.md

 # changelog_parser

+- Can compile a changelog into JSON format
-Parses a changelog into JSON format.
-Can compile a changelog from JSON.
+- Can compile a formatted changelog string from JSON
+- Can compile a JSON formatted changelog from a string

 Expects the changelog to follow [keepachangelog.com](http://keepachangelog.com/) guidelines